maxzheng/great-life-guide/techniques-and-tips.md

 Don't take the easiest job, nor the hardest, as neither is good for you.
 Too easy, and you won't grow.
 Too hard, there is no chance to grow.
 Pick one that is challenging with the highest impact and growth potential, but still doable, and you will be rewarded handomely in both monetary and non-monetary rewards.
-And don't be afraid to fail!!
+And don't be afraid to fail -- that's one of the best ways to grow!!

 Memorizations
 -------------